Steel Pulse: MCA Records era (1988–1997)

 Their next move was to MCA for State of Emergency (1988), which retained some of the synthesized dance elements of its predecessor.

 Rastafari Centennial, Steel Pulse's first live album, was recorded live at the Elysee Montmartre in Paris, over three nights in January 1992, and dedicated to the hundred-year anniversary of the birth of Haile Selassie.
 It was the first recording after Alphonso Martin left the band, leaving the trio of Hinds, Nisbett and Selwyn.
-While they still faced criticism at the hands of British reggae fans, in the United States their reputation was growing, becoming the first ever reggae band to appear on the The Tonight Show television programme.
-Their Stateside profile got a boost in 1992, as Hinds challenged the New York City Taxi & Limousine Commission in the Supreme Court, asserting that their cab drivers discriminated against black people in general and Rastafarians in particular.
+While they still faced criticism at the hands of British reggae fans, in the United States their reputation was growing, becoming the first ever reggae band to appear on The Tonight Show television programme.
+Their stateside profile got a boost in 1992, as Hinds challenged the New York City Taxi & Limousine Commission in the Supreme Court, asserting that their cab drivers discriminated against black people in general and Rastafarians in particular.
 The lawsuit was later dropped by Steel Pulse.

-In 1989 the group contributed I Can't Stand it to the soundtrack of Spike Lee's film Do The Right Thing.
+In 1989 the group contributed "I Can't Stand it" to the soundtrack of Spike Lee's film Do The Right Thing.

 In 1994 the group headlined some of the world's biggest reggae festivals including Reggae Sunsplash USA, Jamaican Sunsplash, Japan Splash and Northern California annual Reggae on the River Festival.
 In 1986, Steel Pulse contributed a version of "Franklin's Tower" on Pow Wow Records' Fire on the Mountain: Reggae Celebrates the Grateful Dead compilation.
 They recorded The Police's "Can't Stand Losing You" for a reggae compilation of Police tunes that appeared on the Ark 21 label.
 Rastanthology, a 17-song collection of Steel Pulse classics, was released on the band's own Wise Man Doctrine label in 1996.